FREE SHIPPING on orders of $85 or more

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Pover has been spelled many different ways, including Povey, Povy and others.

-Another 115 words (8 lines of text) are included under the topic Early Pover Notables in all our PDF Extended History products.
+Another 33 words (2 lines of text) are included under the topic Early Pover Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Pover family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Povers to arrive in North America: